Guide to Stripe Fees & Rates For 2025

 If you're experiencing disputes and chargeback issues while using Stripe, you're not alone.
 You can find many conversation about this in online forums.

 Handling refunds and chargebacks is a key aspect of payment processing.
-All disputed payments (also known as chargebacks) incur a $15.00 fee.
+Refunds: Stripe retains the $0.30 fixed fee from the original transaction.
+Chargebacks: $15 per dispute (waived if you win).
 Knowing the specific rates for your location is crucial.

 Issuing a full refund before a dispute is raised can protect you from incurring refund fees.
 This proactive approach can save businesses significant costs associated with chargebacks.